isaac-weisberg/UnityError/README.md

 # Naming Rationale

 Unity is in fact a terrible mistake-- just, what associations can you recall with the word "unity"?
 Huh?
 Yeah, I know, right.
-Well, now this time it's for a reason.
+Well, now this time it's for a reason lol.